fbngrm/time-tracker/README.md

 Against the widespread believe that it is true to store dates in UTC format to be a bulletproof method, this is not true for storing future dates.

 ### Setup
-This section assumes there is a go, make and git installation available on the system.
+This section assumes there is a go, make, Docker and git installation available on the system.
 A Makefile is located at the project root which should be used to test, build and run the program.

 ### Build